 Nairobi began as a watering hole (“the place of cool waters”) for Maasai pastoralists roughly 100 years ago.
 Today, Kenya’s capital is a cosmopolitan metropolis of some 4 million people, and hosts several international and national research institutes, corporations and United Nations institutions.
 Nairobi has a concentration of academic, political, economic, and cultural resources, including many relief, development, health, human rights, and political organizations.

-Through SIT’s partnership with American University, the AU program center will host SIT students during this three-week excursion.
-The center is near United Nations and other international organizations, where you will be able to explore program themes and develop your ISP and internship proposals.
-You will have access to AU networks and resources including scholars, researchers, practitioners, experts in all relevant program fields, university libraries, the World Bank, the United Nations Environmental Programme, and UN Habitat.
-You’ll have the benefit of the fully equipped, well-stocked AU program space, similar to SIT’s program base in Kisumu and supported by the AU program director.
+You’ll be near United Nations and other international organizations, where you will be able to explore program themes and develop your ISP and internship proposals.
+You will have access to resources including scholars, researchers, practitioners, experts in all relevant program fields, university libraries, the World Bank, the United Nations Environmental Programme, and UN Habitat.

 Travel to Rwanda to explore progress in health, HIV and malaria care, and universal healthcare.